-Bloom Youth Project is a 7-month, paid internship adventure that uses Bloom Community Farm as its workspace.
+Bloom Youth Project is a (nearly) two year, paid internship adventure that uses Bloom Community Farm as its workspace.
 Bloom Youth come together to grow food, cook meals, and run a mobile market while learning about themselves, making friends, developing skills, working hard, giving back, and having fun.

-We are thrilled to welcome the 2019 crop of Bloom Youth interns: Ismael, Maria Jose, Franco, Oscar, Emily, Priscilla, Abby, Paola, and Steven!
-This ambitious crew is destined to make a big difference in our community.
+We congratulate the 2019 crop of Bloom Youth interns on a successful season: Thank you Ismael, Maria Jose, Franco, Oscar, Emily, Priscilla, Abby, Paola, and Steven!

 We asked the interns to reflect on food and community and they had some pretty beautiful things to say.